bymartin/todolist-v2/README.md

 # todolist-v2

-Todo List with JavaScript and MongoDB/Mongoose
+Todo List with JavaScript, NodeJS, and MongoDB/Mongoose